3n0ugh/User-AuthenticationAuthorization/README.md

   ```bash
     git clone https://github.com/3n0ugh/User-Authentication-Authorization.git
   ```
-* Move to server folder and install npm packages for server.
+* Move to the server folder and install npm packages for server.
   ```bash
     npm install
   ```
-* Creating .env file in server folder.
+* Creating a .env file in the server folder.
   ```bash
     touch .env
   ```